 The Saif Ghobash Banipal Prize for Arabic Literary Translation (into English) was established by Banipal Magazine and the Banipal Trust for Arab Literature.
 The prize is sponsored by Omar Saif Ghobash and the Ghobash family in memory of his father, a passionate bibliophile and is administered by the Society of Authors.

-The Saif Ghobash Banipal Prize is currently closed for entries.
-It will reopen for the 2022 round in September 2021.
+The 2023 Saif Ghobash Banipal Prize is now closed for submissions and the winner will be announced in February 2024.

 - Entries must be translations from Arabic into English.

 - Entries must have been published between 1 January 2022 and 31 March 2023.

 - The deadline for both entries and publication for the 2023 Prize is 31 March 2023.